Put-in-Bay Election Get To Know Your Candidates

-4) Where do you stand on the purchase of additional island properties for preservation and conservation? – My view on land preservation and conservation is that a land use plan should be adopted by the preservation/conservation parties, so it can work in conjunction with the township land use plan and zoning.
+4) Where do you stand on purchasing additional island properties for preservation and conservation? – My view on land preservation and conservation is that the preservation/conservation parties should adopt a land use plan, so it can work in conjunction with the township land use plan and zoning.

 Put-in-Bay Election Candidate ERIC ENGEL

-2. What do you feel were your most important accomplishments while serving? – While serving on the Zoning Commision
+2. What do you feel were your most important accomplishments while serving? – While serving on the Zoning Commission

-Our board had meetings with ODOT, ODNR, Put-in-Bay trustees to secure funding to repair the North Bass dock.
+Our board met with ODOT, ODNR, and Put-in-Bay trustees to secure funding to repair the North Bass dock.
 The new public use hangar will allow us to bring the Ford Trimotor back to SBI for tours and facilitate increased revenue.
-The country concert and road races generated nearly $60,000 in revenue to support our three airports.
-The venue also generated 4 to 5 million dollars to Ottawa County economic development.
+The country concert and road races generated nearly $60,000 in income to support our three airports.
+The venue also developed 4 to 5 million dollars for Ottawa County’s economic development.

-3. Where do you stand when it comes to the “One island, one government” issue? – I believe that the separate government entities allow for a system of checks and balances, as well as the opportunity for working together and creating opportunities for funding from multiple sources to provide the best and most needed resources for the three islands.
+3. Where do you stand regarding the “One island, one government” issue? – I believe that the separate government entities allow for a system of checks and balances, as well as the opportunity for working together and creating opportunities for funding from multiple sources to provide the best and most needed resources for the three islands.

-4. Where do you stand on the purchase of additional island properties for preservation and conservation? – I have learned in my years of service and recognize that the tax base can be balanced with growth and preserving the green space that is necessary for our community to continue to thrive environmentally and financially while preserving the integrity of the island for generations to come.
+4. Where do you stand on purchasing additional island properties for preservation and conservation? – I have learned in my years of service and recognize that the tax base can be balanced with growth and preserving the green space that is necessary for our community to continue to thrive environmentally and financially while preserving the integrity of the island for generations to come.